 Educational sanctions (seminars, papers, etc.) and administrative sanctions (including parent notification and fees) may not be appealed.

 Can an outcome of responsible be appealed?

 It depends.
 A student who is found responsible for violating the Code of Conduct as a result of an administrative hearing may submit a written appeal explaining why that student disagrees with that decision.

 A student who accepts responsibility for violating the Code of Conduct in a case intake meeting waives the right to appeal that decision.

 Will my disciplinary record affect my future plans?

 In most cases, there would be minimal impact on your future plans.
 Except in cases of expulsion from the University, a student’s conduct record remains on file in the Office of Student Conduct until that student graduates.
 (Records of expelled students are maintained indefinitely.)
-If a student gives a potential employer or higher education institution permission to access disciplinary records prior to graduation, information about the student’s incidents(s) will be shared.
+If a student gives a potential employer or higher education institution permission to access disciplinary records prior to graduation, information about the student’s incident(s) can be shared.
 Not every potential employer requests access to disciplinary records, but most institutions of higher education do.

 Will my financial aid and/or scholarships be affected if I am responsible for a Code of Conduct violation?